oziphantom/ElementsSnesEngine/LearningSNESViaTheClassics/2_Snake/readme.md

    sta $420B       ; fire dma
 ~~~

 now to put in the "walls", for this we will use... just kidding loops.
-To calculate the memory address of a given X/Y on the screen the formula is `BaseAddress+((Y*32)+X)*2` not the x2 since the mirror is in CPU's memory space we now address things as bytes and not words, also be careful **not** to multiply the base address by 2 as well.
+To calculate the memory address of a given X/Y on the screen the formula is `BaseAddress+((Y*32)+X)*2` note the *2 since the mirror is in the CPU's memory space, we now address things as bytes and not words, also be careful **not** to multiply the base address by 2 as well.

 Also a quick update about the PETSCII font conversion, I made a smaller error last time that was not really noticeable but it will be noticeable in this case.
 The PETSCII font has duplicates, duplicates that superfamiconv removed for us, we don't want this in this rare case so we have to convert it again using `superfamiconv -p petscii.pal -t petscii.chr -M snes -B 2 -W 8 -H 8 -R -F -D -i petscii.png`, I've added a `-D` option.

-While we are speaking of the PETSCII open the png and have a look, you should notice that the bottom half is the upper half "reversed" to get the reversed version you add 128 or $80 to the char number.
+While we are speaking of the PETSCII font open the png and have a look, you should notice that the bottom half is the upper half "reversed" to get the reversed version you add 128 or $80 to the char number.
 We want a solid char so that is Space + 128 to get the reversed space or "full block".

-Thus to draw a line on the 2nd row and the last row, the 24 we simply do
+Thus to draw a line on the 2nd row and the last row, the 24th we simply do
 ~~~
 ; pre fill the Screen mirror with our arena
    ; first the outlines